 Firmly placing himself in drama, Nick directed the critically acclaimed BBC series, Occupation, starring James Nesbitt.
 This was hailed ‘best drama of the year’ by The Guardian and ‘the best drama on television for a very long time’ by The Sunday Times.
 It was also described as ’one of the best dramas of the decade’ by The Observer and was nominated for both RTS (Royal Television Society) and Broadcast awards.
 It received a BAFTA for Best Drama Serial.

-Thriving on the challenge of bringing stories to life on film, Nick completed his first feature project, The Awakening, which starred Rebecca Hall, which he followed up with “Blood”, a hard-hitting psychological thriller starring Paul Bettany.
-ITV’s Prey was received by The Telegraph as ‘crime drama at its best’ and garnered a 2015 BAFTA nomination for best new series.
+Thriving on the challenge of bringing stories to life on film, Nick completed his first feature project, The Awakening, which starred Rebecca Hall, which he followed up with Blood, a hard-hitting psychological thriller starring Paul Bettany.
+ITV’s Prey was received by The Telegraph as ‘crime drama at its best’ and garnered a BAFTA nomination for best new series.

-In recent news, Nick directed the opening two episodes of BBC 2’s epic eight-part series ‘The Last Kingdom’, adapted from the bestselling Bernard Cornwell ‘Saxon Stories’.
-Nick also co-exec produced the series, which aired in autumn 2015 to critical acclaim in the USA and UK.
+Nick directed the opening two episodes of BBC 2’s epic eight-part series The Last Kingdom, adapted from the bestselling Bernard Cornwell ‘Saxon Stories’.
+Nick also co-exec produced the series, which aired to critical acclaim in both the US and UK.

 Most recently he has directed the whole 6-part series of SKY Atlantic’s hit show Save Me, again another show helmed by Nick that has been met with equal measure of critical acclaim and audience ratings.